palmtreeemojis/odin-recipes/README.md

 The Odin Project - Recipes

-THis is the first assignment of TOP, focusing on HTML.
+This is the first assignment of TOP, focusing on HTML.